As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 a) A domain name and hosting package (here I recommend Bluehost, which is the most user-friendly hosting company for new bloggers).

-b) A content management system (here I recommend WordPress which is the best and most popular platform for bloggers around the world)
+b) A content management system (here I recommend WordPress blogging platform which is the best and most popular platform for bloggers around the world)

 Make sure to click here to go to Bluehost and then follow the step by step instructions below to get your blog ready in a couple of minutes.